picocms/Pico/about.md

 * You'll get the hang of it in no time at all.
 ```

-* History Lesson / Origins / What & Why
-  * Something about Markdown's standardization and popularity?

 ### Control Your Metadata With YAML

 As we covered earlier, all of Pico's content is stored in flat files.
 This includes the Metadata for your pages as well.